0xLuigi/metamask-vault-extractor/README.md

 ## Description
 A secure tool to recover seed phrases and private keys from MetaMask vault data.

+## Overview

+This tool helps users extract important credentials from MetaMask vault files:
+- Seed phrases (mnemonic)
+- Private keys for imported accounts
+- Associated Ethereum addresses

+All sensitive data is processed locally on your machine.

 ## Features

 - **Secure Processing**: All decryption happens locally without transmitting sensitive data